Frequently Asked Questions

 Is there a population priority?

 Adults over the age of 18, living with family or a caregiver in need of respite support are a priority population.
+We have added specialized camp populations and priorities will be adjusted accordingly.

 How much does the Robert V. & Benjamin G. Miller Fund spend on administration?